-Although prices on Amazon are always changing, there is a $20 difference between the price of the Nest Learning 3rd Generation and the 2nd Generation.
+There isn’t much difference in price on the Nest Learning 3rd Generation and the 2nd Generation.
 And you may be surprised to know that the 3rd generation is actually the less expensive option between the two.

 As a result, I have a hard time wondering why anyone would ever buy the 2nd generation.

 As mentioned above, there’s not much information on the market about the 1st generation Nest Learning Thermostat.
 It’s one of the oldest Nest models and widely discontinued to be replaced with newer, smarter Learning Thermostats.